MateuszJanduraUszu/ULP-Compiler/docs/cl_err_wrn.md

 * `E2014`: message 's' has an empty value

+    Occurs when the message has an empty value and the error model is set to strict.

     ```
     #msg-id: "" // '#msg-id' has empty value, E2014 reported
     ```

 * `E2015`: group 's' has no members

+    Occurs when the group has no members and the error model is set to strict.

     ```
     @group: "group-name"